kshitijofficial/erc20Project/README.md

 8) Approval(address owner, address spender, uint256 value)
 event
 Emitted when the allowance of a spender for an owner is set by a call to approve. value is the new allowance.

+**Note -** You have to write the migration script also in the migration file.